Barrymore pool death: Stuart Lubbock's father Terry dies

 - Published

-The father of the man found dead at Michael Barrymore's home has died, a friend said.
+A man who fought for 20 years to find out how his son died after a party at Michael Barrymore's home has died, a friend said.

 Terry Lubbock, 76, from Harlow, Essex, revealed earlier this year that he had been diagnosed with terminal cancer.

-He has led a 20-year campaign for justice for his son Stuart, 31, who was found dead in the TV presenter's pool in Roydon, near Harlow, in March 2001.
+He has campaigned for justice for Stuart, 31, who was found in the TV presenter's pool in Roydon, near Harlow, in March 2001.

-Friend and publicist Harry Cichy said: "His tenacity and determination were incredible."

 Find BBC News: East of England on Facebook, Instagram and Twitter.
 If you have a story suggestion email eastofenglandnews@bbc.co.uk